 Monica Wright joined the Valparaiso softball coaching staff as an assistant coach in July of 2015 and was promoted to associate head coach in June of 2017.
-Wright, who enters her fifth season with the Crusaders in 2020, works directly with the Crusader pitching staff.
+Wright, who enters her sixth season with the Crusaders in 2021, works directly with the Crusader pitching staff.

 The impact of Wright's work with the Valpo pitchers has been immediate and impressive.
 From 2015 to 2018, the ERA of Valpo’s pitching staff dropped by over four runs per game, while opponents hit over 100 points in 2018 than they were the season before Wright’s arrival.
 The Crusaders also issued over 40% fewer walks and allowed nearly 45% fewer home runs in 2018 as compared to 2015.